brittanyrw/emojiscreen/README.md

 3. Download the project to your computer.
 Click on the `Clone or Download` button.
 Copy the HTTPS github repo link.
 4. In your terminal, navigate to where you would like to save the project (such as `cd Desktop`).
 Run the following command, replacing the following link with your copied link: `git clone https://github.com/your-username-will-be-here/emojiscreen.git`;
 5. In the terminal, navigate into the folder `cd emojiscreen`.
 6. OPTIONAL: If you would like to view the project locally, open the `index.html` file in your browser.
-To view the emoji images locally, you must run a web server.
+To access `data.json`, you must run a web server.
 First, [download Python](https://www.python.org/downloads/).
 Then open a new terminal window, navigate to your project folder (you should be inside of the `emojiscreen` folder when running this command) and run the following [command](https://docs.python.org/2/library/simplehttpserver.html): `python -m SimpleHTTPServer 8000`.
 Navigate to localhost:8000 in your browser to see the project locally.
 7. Open the `emojiscreen` project in your text editor of choice.
 Edit the `data.json` file and create a new object for your movie, TV show or musical.
 Refer to the card overview above for requirements for the object.
 Use the following object as a template:

 ```
 {
     "title": "The Lion King",
-    "emojiImgs": [
+    "emojiImgs": ["🦁👑🌍"],
-        "nature/lion.png",
-        "animated/crown.gif",
-        "nature/cat.png"
-    ],
     "genres": [
       "animation",
       "adventure",
       "drama"
     ],
     "type": "movie",
     "year": 1994
   }
 ```
 8. Make sure to save your files after you have made changes.
 Once you are done, go to the terminal and type `git status`.
-This
 9.